Sch3lp/when-git-breaks/README.md

 So how do we do this properly?

-Let's reset back to our starting branch with `git reset --hard`.
+Let's reset back to our starting branch.
+Why can't we use `git reset --hard`?

+We'll need to check out another branch first and then checking out the original exercise-snake branch (with the dir starting with a capital V).

+    git checkout master
+    git checkout exercise-snake

 So if `mv com/lyrics/Vagrancy com/lyrics/vagrancy` doesn't work, maybe if I prepend it with git it might work?